dinaomidvartehrani/Adult-Census-Income-Analysis/README.md

 ## Obtaining the Dataset

-The dataset used in this project is the "Adult Census Income" dataset obtained from the UCI Machine Learning Repository.
+The dataset used in this project is the "Adult Census Income" dataset obtained from Kaggle.
 It contains information about individuals, including various demographic and socio-economic features.
 The dataset comprises 48,842 observations and includes features such as age, education, marital status, occupation, and more.
 The income variable is the target, indicating whether an individual's income exceeds a certain threshold. here is the link to the Kaggle where you can find this dataset and download it. https://www.kaggle.com/datasets/uciml/adult-census-income?resource=download; however you could find the sample test dataset which is the csv file on our github.

-To obtain the dataset, download it from the available download link provided by the UCI Machine Learning Repository.
+To obtain the dataset, download it from the available download link provided by Kaggle.
 Preprocess the dataset as described in the "Final_Code.ipynb" at pre-processing section before using it for training and evaluation.

+## Files and Reports

+## Contact

+For any inquiries or questions regarding the project, please feel free to contact:

+- Dina Omidvar: [dinaomidvar1377@gmail.com]
+- Niloofar Tavakolian: [niltavakolian@gmail.com]
+- Nastaran Naseri: [naseri.nastaran@hotmail.com]
+- Seyedeh Mojdeh Haghighat Hosseini: [mozhde.2h@gmail.com]